 For the next twenty years Senya operated his photographic studio in Mexico City under the name SEMO - for Senya and Mollie.
-During this time they formed a close relationship with their Spanish comrades of the Tierra y Libertad group, while remaining on affectionate terms with Jack and Mary Abrams, notwithstanding Jack's friendship with Trotsky, who had joined the colony of exiles in Mexico.
-Shortly before his death in 1953, Abrams was allowed to enter the United States to have an operation for throat cancer.
-"He was a dying man who could hardly move," their friend Clara Larsen recalled, "yet he was guarded by an FBI agent twenty-four hours a day!"
+During this time they formed a close relationship with their Spanish comrades of the Tierra y Libertad group, while remaining on affectionate terms with Jack and Mary Abrams, notwithstanding Jack's friendship with Trotsky, who beaten by the police, he was removed to Bellevue Hospital, where he died on October 14, while the trial was in progress.
+Official records attribute his death to Spanish influenza, an epidemic of which was raging.

-Mollie, however, never returned to America.
-Friends and relatives had to cross the border and visit her in Mexico City or Cuernavaca, to which she and Senya retired in 1963.
-When deported from the United States, Mollie had vowed to "advocate my ideal, tribute his death to Spanish influenza, an epidemic of which was raging.
 According to his comrades, however, Schwartz had been brutally murdered.
 His funeral became a political demonstration; and on October 25 a memorial meeting, chaired by Alexander Berkman, was held in his honor at the Parkview Palace.
 It was attended by twelve hundred mourners, who heard speeches by John Reed, who had himself been arrested for condemning American intervention in Russia, and Harry Weinberger, the defense attorney in the Abrams case, who had previously represented Berkman and Goldman in their 1917 trial for opposing military conscription.
 He would shortly serve as counsel for Ricardo Flores Magon in his bid to secure release from prison.

 The Abrams case was tried before judge Henry DeLamar Clayton, who for eighteen years had represented Alabama in Congress.
 Clayton proved to be another Gary or Thayer, the judges in the Haymarket and Sacco-Vanzetti cases.
 He questioned the defendants about their "free love" activity, and he mocked and humiliated them at every turn.
 "You keep talking about producers," he said to Abrams.
 "Now may I ask why you don't go out and do some producing?
 There is plenty of untilled land needing attention in this country."
 When Abrams, at another point, called himself an anarchist and added that Christ was also an anarchist, Clayton interrupted: "Our Lord is not on trial here.
 You are."
-Abrams began to reply: "When our forefathers of the American Revolution"but that was as far as he got.
+Abrams began to reply: "When our forefathers of the American Revolution"- but that was as far as he got.
 Clayton: "Your what?"
 Abrams: "My forefathers."
 Clayton: "Do you mean to refer to the fathers of this nation as your forefathers?
 Well, I guess we can leave that out, too, for Washington and the others are not on trial here."
 Abrams explained that he had called them that because "I have respect for them.
 We are a big human family, and I say 'our forefathers.'
 Those that stand for the people, I call them fathers."